 Physicians are human; they make mistakes.
 However, if that mistake is due to carelessness, lack of skill, or failure to follow the accepted standards of practice and the profession, it could result in a catastrophic injury to a patient.
-When this happens, healthcare providers ─ including physicians, hospital, and staff ─ could be found liable for the damages caused.
+When this happens, healthcare providers ─ including physicians, hospitals, and staff ─ could be found liable for the damages caused.

 Medical negligence can result in new or worse injuries as well as permanent health conditions that could have been prevented with proper care, or even wrongful death.
 However, doctors rarely tell patients what went wrong.
 Our medical malpractice lawyers can demand your medical records and gather other evidence.
 Even if we cannot represent you in a medical malpractice case, we will try to get you answers about what happened to you or your loved one.

 Our Philadelphia medical malpractice lawyers can help you hold negligent doctors and medical staff accountable for the injuries they cause.
 Our law firm has the resources and experience necessary to investigate catastrophic medical negligence cases.
 In one case, for example, our attorneys obtained a $14 million recovery against a hospital and doctors for a woman who suffered permanent spinal cord injury due to a delay in performing an MRI.
 Contact us today to schedule your free consultation.